batonogov/gitlab-auto-mr/README.md

 - Check your `GITLAB_PRIVATE_TOKEN` is valid and has `api` scope

-**MR Already Exists**
+**Force Update Mode Error**

 ```
-Merge request already exists for this branch feature/test to main
+Error: merge request does not exist for this branch feature/test to main, cannot update non-existent MR
-Use --update-mr flag to update the existing MR instead.
 ```

-- This is normal behavior - use `--mr-exists` to check without creating
+- This happens when using `--update-mr` flag but no MR exists
-- Use `--update-mr` to update the existing MR with new parameters
+- Remove `--update-mr` flag to use smart mode (create new MR)

-**Updating Non-Existent MR**
+**Force Create Mode Error**

 ```
-Merge request does not exist for this branch feature/test to main, run without flag '--mr-exists' to open merge request.
+Error: merge request already exists for this branch feature/test to main, cannot create new MR in create-only mode
 ```

+- This happens when using `--create-only` flag but MR already exists
-- Remove `--update-mr` flag to create a new MR instead
+- Remove `--create-only` flag to use smart mode (update existing MR)

 **Same Source/Target Branch**